Oath Keepers trial: Jan. 6 was 'rebellion,' prosecutor says

 In messages and comments read to the jury, the Oath Keepers repeatedly warned of violence if Biden were to become president.
 During a December interview, Rhodes called senators “traitors” and warned that the Oath Keepers would have to “overthrow, abort or abolish Congress.”
 He described Jan.
 6 as a “hard constitutional deadline” for stopping the transfer of power.

 The Oath Keepers organized training, including one session on “unconventional warfare.”
-Before coming to Washington, they set up “quick reaction force” teams with “weapons of war” stashed at a Virginia hotel so they could get them into the capital quickly if necessary, the prosecutor said.
+Before coming to Washington, they stashed “weapons of war” at a Virginia hotel to serve as “quick reaction force” that could get guns into the capital quickly if necessary, the prosecutor said.

 As Oath Keepers stormed the Capitol in helmets and other battle gear, Rhodes remained on the outside, like “a general surveying his troops on a battlefield,” Nestler said.
 After the attack, the elated Oath Keepers went to a Virginia restaurant to celebrate their victory, the prosecutor said.